SEECRSlab/start-here/README.md

 https://www.youtube.com/watch?v=F2HaWcqDvMI

 5. Other General Resources: GitHub has many, many helpful documents and tuorials: https://docs.github.com/en; Dr. Pat Schloss's youtube channel Code Club has many useful videos also: https://youtube.com/playlist?list=PLmNrK_nkqBpKY3SZiivlIGvcLX-KHmfR8

+6. Please e-mail a thank you to Hava Blair (blair304@umn.edu) and Emma Link (link0126@umn.edu).
+They are past graduate students and were invaluable in setting up this GitHub organization, and still contribute!
+Thank you Emma and Hava!
+We have tried at the top of each set of code to write the original author or main contributors.
+We might have missed some but will keep doing our best to give credit.